taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 ![hud variable in console](http://i.imgur.com/nxwu637.png)

-Open up the console in Chrome Developer Tools and type out each of these statements.
+Run your game from `index.html`, open up the console in Chrome Developer Tools, and type out each of these statements.

-Hint: To open the Chrome Developer Tools right click on the page and select 'inspect'
+Hint: To open the Chrome Developer Tools right click on the running application page and select 'inspect'

     hud.updateScore(10);